at-gmbh/at-python-template/README.md

 [![License](https://img.shields.io/github/license/at-gmbh/at-python-template)](https://github.com/at-gmbh/at-python-template/blob/master/LICENSE)
 ![GitHub Repo stars](https://img.shields.io/github/stars/at-gmbh/at-python-template?style=social)

 This is the official Python Project Template of Alexander Thamm GmbH (AT).
-It is built with [cookiecutter](https://cookiecutter.readthedocs.io/) and was designed to bridge the gap between exploratory work and production-ready projects.
+It is built with [cookiecutter](https://cookiecutter.readthedocs.io/) and inspired by [cookiecutter-data-science](https://github.com/drivendata/cookiecutter-data-science).
+It is designed to bridge the gap between exploratory work and production-ready projects.
 The goal is to be able to quickly bootstrap a Python project that provides lots of useful stuff to build, test & deploy your code without being overly convoluted like many of the publicly available packages.

 ## Getting Started